 So, you may wonder at this time- Does it make sense to go back to a radiology program to take a second look?
 It may be a complicated decision and can depend on numerous factors.
-So, I am going to take a look at this issue from a program director’s perspective and approach the problem by tackling a series of questions that will help you to make this important decision.
+Therefore, I am going to take a look at this issue from a program director’s perspective.
+We will approach the problem by tackling a series of questions that will help you make this critical decision.
 Hopefully, it will be of some benefit to those of you that are involved in this process.

 Who Is Most Likely To Benefit From a Second Look?